Academic Research Writing Course (Online edition)

 Students will develop a structured 2000-word academic research manuscript that demonstrates their ability to frame a meaningful problem, conduct systematic inquiry, synthesise credible sources, and propose evidence-based solutions.
 The script will reflect academic rigour, clarity of argument, and adherence to research writing conventions introduced during the program.

-Students will deliver a concise and structured oral presentation of their research problem, methodology, and proposed solution in the CTLC Public Speaking Lab.
-This component focuses on designing and delivering a presentation with clarity, logical organisation of material, persuasive articulation, audience awareness, non-verbal communication skills and confidence.
+Students will deliver a concise and structured oral presentation of their research problem, methodology, and proposed solution at the end of the program.
+This component focuses on designing and delivering a presentation with clarity, logical organisation of material, persuasive articulation.

 Learning Journey